-In the United States, they are preparing for a unique celestial spectacle.
-A partial lunar eclipse that coincides with the Moon’s perigee, that is, the closest point of our satellite to Earth, will occur on the night of Tuesday, September 17 and the early morning of Wednesday, September 18 during the supermoon or Full Harvest Moon.
+A partial lunar eclipse that coincides with the Moon’s perigee, that is, the closest point of our satellite to Earth, will occur on the night of Tuesday, September 17 and the early morning of Wednesday, September 18 during the supermoon or Full Harvest Moon in The United States and people are preparing for this unique celestial spectacle.
 According to , the astronomical phenomenon will be visible in half of the United States territory with the best experiences in the states of Texas, Florida, New York, Illinois and Michigan.

 Why do lunar eclipses occur?